Skip to content

 2018 Arctic Circle Assembly

 Speakers included H.E.
-Taro Kono, Japan’s Minister for Foreign Affairs, EU Commissioner for Maritime Affairs Karmenu Vella, Russian Senator Sergey Kislyak, Sir David King, UK’s former Special Representative for Climate Change and many others.
+Taro Kono, Japan’s Minister for Foreign Affairs, EU Commissioner for Maritime Affairs Karmenu Vella, Russian Senator Sergey Kislyak, Sir David King, the UK’s former Special Representative for Climate Change and many others.
 The 2018 Assembly covered topics such as Energy, Transportation, the Belt and Road Initiative, Scotland’s Arctic Strategy and many more.

 2017 Arctic Circle Assembly